Ever wished you could fast-forward a plant’s growth, just like skipping through ads on a video? Well, you’ve come to the right place!

 Boston ferns are lush, green plants that are easy to care for and make a beautiful addition to any home.

 I have my Boston fern in the bathroom because they love humidity!

 How to care for a Boston Fern plant

-- Boston ferns prefer bright, indirect light-Away from drafts.
+- Boston ferns prefer bright, indirect light and to be kept from drafts.